-Who is best placed to advise on inheritance tax?
+Who is best placed to advise on inheritance tax planning?

-Because of the complexities involved and the fact there’s no ‘one size fits all’ (your personal circumstances and aspirations will determine your plan), we believe the best person to advise you on IHT is an independent financial adviser.
+It may seem obvious, but Inheritance Tax planning is only effective if your plan is developed and put in place well in advance of your passing – ideally many years ahead.
+Because of the complexities involved and the fact there’s no ‘one size fits all’ (your personal circumstances and aspirations will determine your plan), we believe the best person to advise you on creating an IHT plan is an independent financial adviser.

 They will meet with you to understand your circumstances and assess the size of your estate, and the IHT it will attract.
 Once they have a complete picture, they can recommend ways to reduce a potential bill.
 This might include options to gift money while you’re still alive and ways to make use of tax allowances, exemptions and Trusts.